22 FAQs people ask about consumer credit

-If you decide to pursue the debt yourself, or using a debt collection agency, you could lose your consumer credit licence if you (or they) use any improper debt collection practices.
+If you decide to pursue the debt yourself, or use a debt collection agency, you could lose your consumer credit licence if you (or they) use any improper debt collection practices.
 For example, you must not:

 - Send letters that look like official court document (this can be a criminal offence).

 - Send any other misleading or false documents in an attempt to coerce payment.